MAAP-Project/maap-data-pipelines/OPERATING.md

 ### `collections/`

-The `collections/` directory holds json files representing the data for VEDA collection metadata (STAC).
+The `collections/` directory holds json files representing the data for MAAP collection metadata (STAC).

 Should follow the following format: